Elyot88/Saint-Tropez-Money/README.md

    Saint-Tropez Money

-Develop the local economy with a local token called STM (Saint-Tropez Money) that is possible to exchange with euros and other cryptocurrencies.
-You'll be able to spend it, specially with the local partners who signed for our Saint-Tropez-Money Exchange/Payment contract.
+Develop the economy with a token called STM (Saint-Tropez Money)  You'll be able to spend it, specially with the local partners who signed for our Saint-Tropez-Money Exchange/Payment contract.
 For exemple ; Gaio famous nightclub in Saint-Tropez http://gaio.club or Le Café that is a restaurant/bar http://www.lecafe.fr/fr/restaurant.html.
 But it can also be hotels, shops etc.

+You will be able to to exchange with fiat( euros/dollars) and other cryptocurrencies.

 The contract is signed first with companies to create a network where the user can spend his token STM.
 Hotels, Nighclubs, Shops are our first targets.